-St. Brigid is the earliest and best-known of the female saints of Ireland.
-In the generation after St. Patrick, she established a monastery for men and women at Kildare which became one of the most powerful and influential centers of the Church in early Ireland.
+St Brigid is the earliest and best-known of the female saints of Ireland.
+In the generation after St Patrick, she established a monastery for men and women at Kildare which became one of the most powerful and influential centres of the Church in early Ireland.

-This book for the first time presents together an English translation of both the Life of Brigid by Cogitosus and the Vita Prima, along with the Latin text of both carefully edited from the best medieval manuscripts.
-Also included are an introduction, notes, and commentary to help general readers, students, and scholars in reading these fascinating stories of St. Brigid.
+This book for the first time presents together an English translation of both the Life of Brigid by Cogitosus and the Vita Prima, along with the Latin text of both, carefully edited from the best medieval manuscripts.
+With an Introduction by Professor Freeman, this book makes these fascinating stories of St Brigid accessible to general readers, students and scholars.